Skip to content

 Plugin Authoring

-smelt's runtime exposes a Lua API on the global smelt table — register slash commands, react to lifecycle events, paint extmarks, drive the engine, add custom tools, and so on.
-Plugins are plain Lua files loaded from ~/.config/smelt/init.lua (or required from there).
+smelt's runtime exposes a Lua API on the global smelt table.
+Register slash commands, react to lifecycle events, paint extmarks, drive the engine, add custom tools, and so on.
+Plugins are plain Lua files loaded from ~/.config/smelt/plugins/*.lua, .smelt/plugins/*.lua, or explicitly with require(...) from init.lua.

 The full surface lives in the Lua API reference; this page walks through the workflow and patterns for writing plugins against it.